lucaSartore/AsymmetricSplitAndMerge/report.md

 However, if we aim to maintain a "clean" structure that allows our code to be reused for every possible merge strategy, this optimization is not possible.
 In such cases, we must recalculate the average color each time at a cost of \(O(n)\).

 Another factor influencing performance is how often items are tested for merging.
-For example, consider three areas—`A`, `B`, and `C`—that are all connected to one another.
+For example, consider three areas `A`, `B`, and `C` that are all connected to one another.
 The steps our algorithm preform could be:
 1. Try to merge `A` and `B`, but they are not compatible.
 2. Try to merge `B` and `C`, and they are compatible, so they are merged.
 3. Should we now test the compatibility between `C` and `A`?